rhinopotamus/rhinopotamus.github.io/_posts/2025-02-11-weird-pep-talk.md

+(I needed to give this weird pep talk to a class of people learning to write proofs.
+I was originally going to write it as a Canvas announcement but then decided it'd be nice to be able to reference it elsewhere more easily.)

 Hi algebraists,

 I am sensing that it may be the time in the semester for me to deliver the following very strange pep talk.
 At first, it is not going to sound much like a pep talk, but bear with me, because it'll come back around.
 The pep talk consists of three parts: